dtnking/JavaFxDemo/README.md

 This is a demo project of how to use JavaFx 11 (include the libraries, modules and dependencies).
 The IDE I used in this project is IntelliJ by JetBrains which can be downloaded [here](https://www.jetbrains.com/idea/download/#section=windows).

 I am using JDK 11 which you will need to include all the libraries, modules or dependencies needed manually whenever you use JavaFx.
 (Previous version had all of them within the SDK).
-Else, the following errors will be generated:
+Else, the following errors will be generated:<br/>

-Without including the libraries:
+Without including the libraries:<br/>
  ![image4592](https://user-images.githubusercontent.com/26379432/50488052-a17a3600-0a3b-11e9-8de3-03167e5f5c25.png)

- Without including the modules:
+ Without including the modules:<br/>
  ![image4603](https://user-images.githubusercontent.com/26379432/50489358-2ec08900-0a42-11e9-93cc-3f780f98f464.png)

  The steps to include are as below: